vincevargadev/vincevargadev/README.md

-# Vince Varga

-Oh, hello there!
+> Oh, hello there!
 How are you doing?
 I hope you have a wonderful day!
 My name is Vince Varga, and I'm a software developer based in Munich.

 ## Get to know me in <10 bullet points